micromys/winCron/README.md

+# This repository is currently under construction, so this might still change

 # CRONTAB for Windows 10

 This program is tested under Windows 10 with Python 2.7 but should also work under Windows 7,8